ospalh/anki-addons/pages/Downloader sites.md

 [Forvo](http://forvo.com) to be added.
 While the pronunciations offered are usually quite useful (even if sometimes of a low audio quality), adding the site to this add-on does *not* work.
-Downloading from Forvo requires what is called an “API-key”.
+Downloading from Forvo requires what is called <span class="qtbase onlyone">an</span> <q>API-key</q>.
 This key would have to be both kept secret and included in the published add-on source.
 A contardiction.

 (The way Forvo apparently intends this kind of key to be used is to add a service to a web site, rather than to a bit of free, published